Alexios10/hulu-app/README.md

 # Hulu App

-Hulu App is a web application built with Next.js, React, React Router Dom, Tailwind CSS, and data fetched from the TMDB API.
+Hulu App is a web application built with Next.js, React, React Router Dom, Tailwind CSS, Axios, and data fetched from the TMDB API.
 It provides users with a platform to discover and stream a wide range of movies and TV shows.

 ## Features

 - **Streaming Platform**: Users can explore a vast library of movies and TV shows available for streaming.
 - **Dynamic Routing**: React Router Dom enables seamless navigation between different pages and specific movie or TV show details.
 - **Responsive Design**: The app is designed to provide a seamless streaming experience across devices and screen sizes.
-- **Data Fetching**: Data is fetched from the TMDB API to ensure up-to-date information on movies and TV shows.
+- **Data Fetching**: Axios is used to fetch data from the TMDB API, ensuring up-to-date information on movies and TV shows.

 ## Technologies Used